Rogers reports smaller Q1 profit in wake of pandemic, no 2020 forecast available

 All three major divisions saw lower revenue compared with last year, but the biggest decline was in media – which experienced a 12 per cent drop in top-line revenue compared with last year.

-The company says its media sector — which includes the Toronto Blue Jays and several sport-focused media businesses — was affected by the suspension of all major sports leagues effective mid-March 2020.
+The company said its media sector – which includes the Toronto Blue Jays and several sport-focused media businesses – was affected by the suspension of all major sports leagues in March.

-Rogers chief executive Joe Natale said Rogers — which maintained its dividend and initiated a new share buyback plan on Wednesday — has a strong balance sheet that will help it navigate through the crisis.

-“We began to see the impact of COVID-19 in the final few weeks of Q1 and have quickly adapted our operations to continue delivering critical services to meet the evolving needs of our customers,” said

-He predicted that Rogers stock could outperform other members of the sector, particularly major rivals BCE and Telus, but his outlook for all three was darker in early April than in a previous analysis issued just three weeks prior.

-RBC lowered its price target for Rogers shares based on lower estimates for subscriber additions in wireless, less revenue growth in wireless, wireline and media, and lower margins than in its March 17 analysis.

-As of the close of trading on Tuesday, Rogers stock was at $57.44 at the Toronto Stock Exchange, up from a 2020 low close of $47.27 set on March 23.
+In early trading on Wednesday, Rogers shares gained about one per cent to trade at $58.01 at the Toronto Stock Exchange, up from a 2020 low close of $47.27 set on March 23.

 The Toronto-based company is owner of the Rogers, Fido and Chatr wireless brands, internet-cable systems in three provinces, and a media and sports business that includes 55 radio stations, the Citytv network, Sportsnet and the Toronto Blue Jays.